 sliding scale ticket model

-SUGGESTED READING: Why Sliding Scale Ticket Pricing? from The Vermont Community Foundation
+Why Sliding Scale Ticket Pricing? - Vermont Community Foundation

 * Basic Needs include food, housing, health care, and transportation.